 3. River Street

 Much like rooftop bars, I’m also a sucker for fireworks.
-Our trip in Savannah was over the 4th of July holiday so we were treated with an awesome firework show over the Savannah River for the holiday.
-We took in the fireworks from River Street, an adorable cobblestone street along the river lined with hot praline kitchens (that offer free samples), ice cream shops, and pubs.
+May trip in Savannah was over the 4th of July holiday so I was treated with an awesome firework show over the Savannah River for the holiday.
+I took in the fireworks from River Street, an adorable cobblestone street along the river lined with hot praline kitchens (that offer free samples), ice cream shops, and pubs.
 We stood alongside the river with peach ice cream in hand, watching the fireworks and the Georgia Queen, a classic paddle-wheel riverboat, pass down the river under the colorful sky.
-In summary I learned, it’s hard not to fall in love in Savannah…and impossible to not fall in love with this gorgeous town.

 4. Tybee Island